-How to Seat Your Wedding Reception Guests
+How to Seat Your Guests at the Wedding Reception

-We've been at kitchen tables the night before the wedding (or even wedding morning) with a couple just starting their seating chart.
-Don't let this be you—you've got more important things to think about at that point!
+There are couples who've been at kitchen tables the night before the wedding (or even wedding morning) just starting their seating chart.
+Don't let this be you—you've got more important things to think about at that point.
 Sure, it's fine to make last-minute changes, but try to get the chart mostly done at least a week before the day.

 Create a Paper Trail

-Head Up the Head Table
+Head Up the Head Table—or Don't

+A traditional head table is not round, but long and straight, and it's generally set up along a wall, on risers, facing all the other reception tables.
+Usually the newlyweds sit smack-dab in the middle (where everyone can see them), with the maid of honor next to the groom, the best man next to the bride, and then boy/girl out from there.
 But you don't have to do it that way.
 All the bridesmaids can sit on the bride's side, and all the groomsmen on the groom's.
 Or maybe you're not into being on display, or you don't want your wedding party to feel isolated from other guests.
-Let your wedding party sit at a round reception table or two with each other and/or with their dates/significant others, and have the head table be a sweetheart table for the two of you.
-(How romantic!)
+Let your wedding party sit at a round reception table or two with each other and/or with their dates, and have a sweetheart table for the two of you (to get a little one-on-one time).
 Another option: You two sit with your parents and let that be the head table, with the wedding party at their own tables.

 Place Your Parents